ktaylor63/southeast/site/content/news/secretary-salazar-announces-57-8-million-in-grants-to-support-land-acquisition-and-conservation-planning-for-endangered-species.md

 The Recovery Land Acquisition Grants Program provides funds to states and territories to acquire habitat for endangered and threatened species with approved recovery plans.
 Habitat acquisition to secure long term protection is often an essential element of a comprehensive recovery effort for a listed species.
 One of this year’s grants will provide $840,593 to acquire a 1,242-acre tract that will protect the ocelot, jaguarundi, northern aplomado falcon, and several state-protected species in Cameron County, Texas.
 Protection of thornscrub woodlands and wooded waterways, such as resacas, is sorely needed to prevent ocelot and jaguarundi from declining even further and is imperative to both species’ long-term recovery.
 The tract contains a wooded riparian zone along a resaca that provides existing suitable habitat for a travel corridor, and is large enough to support three adult ocelots.
 The protection of this property will contribute to recovery plan criteria by protecting existing corridors and creating new dispersal corridors.

-For a complete list of the 2009 grant awards for these programs (Catalog of Federal Domestic Assistance Number 15.615), see the Service’s Endangered Species Grants home page at [http://www.fws.gov/endangered/grants/](http://www.fws.gov/endangered/grants/).
+For a complete list of the 2009 grant awards for these programs (Catalog of Federal Domestic Assistance Number 15.615), see the Service’s Endangered Species Grants home page at [fws.gov/endangered/grants/](http://www.fws.gov/endangered/grants/).

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs